 - Stainless Steel – Stove top cookers should be made of stainless steel because cheaper aluminum cookers are not only soft and easily deformed but they are “reactive” – this means that they change the flavor of acidic ingredients (tomatoes, lemon, wine, etc.).

-- No non-stick Coatings – Avoid non-stick coatings, as they can scratch and be easily damaged (therefore no longer being able to do as intended) by utensils, sharp end of a bone or a metal steamer basket exposing the aluminum underneath to be in contact with the food.
+- No non-stick Coatings – Avoid non-stick coatings, as they can scratch and be easily damaged (therefore no longer being able to do as intended) by utensils, the sharp end of a bone or a metal steamer basket exposing the aluminum underneath to be in contact with the food.

 - Two Pressure Settings – A pressure cooker should have at least two pressure settings.
 “High Pressure” for meats, legumes and anything dense that needs a long time to cook, and “Low Pressure” for fish, eggs, and al dente veggies and pasta.
 Some pressure cookers have a switch on the lid to select the pressure settings, others will do so by displaying a certain number of rings while electric pressure cookers let you choose the pressure at the touch of a button.
 Don’t be dazzled by new pressure cookers that have 10 or more pressure settings – no recipes have actually been written for all of those other pressure settings.

 - Established Manufacturer – All pressure cookers will have some parts that eventually wear and will need to be replaced.
 For example, the sealing gaskets (the silicone ring in the lid) usually last 18-24 months – more rarely smaller parts of a safety valve will also need to be replaced.
 Purchase your pressure cooker from a longstanding company with a good reputation and customer service so you’ll be able to track down and purchase these wearing parts when needed.
-Don’t stock-up on these parts – they age even while not being used.
+Don’t stock up on these parts – they age even while not being used.

 Can I “pressure can” or “pressure fry” in a pressure cooker?

-Yes and no. Although pressure cooking, pressure frying and pressure canning all use pressure to complete their tasks they cannot be done in a single vessel.
+Yes and no. Although pressure cooking, pressure frying, and pressure canning all use pressure to complete their tasks they cannot be done in a single vessel.
 A vessel used for pressure canning must meet specific size and pressure standards to adhere to USDA safety protocols.
-While for pressure frying, also known as broasting, the vessel needs to be a of a particular thickness and the gasket and safety valves made with materials to withstand the super-heated oil (which reaches higher temperatures than water under pressure).
+While for pressure frying, also known as broasting, the vessel needs to be a particular thickness and the gasket and safety valves made with materials to withstand the super-heated oil (which reaches higher temperatures than water under pressure).

-There are various work-arounds and hacks to use a dedicated pressure canner for cooking – but we do not recommend doing so – as canners were not designed for such a task.
-They are large, bulky, and unwieldy for every-day use and are made of aluminum (which should not be in contact with food).
+There are various workarounds and hacks to use a dedicated pressure canner for cooking – but we do not recommend doing so – as canners were not designed for such a task.
+They are large, bulky, and unwieldy for everyday use and are made of aluminum (which should not be in contact with food).